davestephens/ansible-nas/CODE_OF_CONDUCT.md

 ## Inquisitive

 The only stupid question is the one that does not get asked.
 We encourage our users to ask early and ask often.
 Rather than asking whether you can ask a question (the answer is always yes!), instead, simply ask your question.
 You are encouraged to provide as many specifics as possible.
 Code snippets in the form of Gists or other paste site links are almost always needed in order to get the most helpful answers.
-Refrain from pasting multiple lines of code directly into the IRC channels - instead use gist.github.com or another paste site to provide code snippets.

 ## Helpful